How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 Step 2: Install Exalate on Azure DevOps

-Next, you’ll install Exalate on Azure DevOps via the marketplace.
-It is also possible to do this via docker, so please check out the documentation if you prefer to do that.
+Note: It is also possible to install Exalate via docker, so please check out the documentation if you prefer to do that.

 Log in to Azure as an admin, then look at the icons at the top right of the screen.